VortexisTV/Asus-Zenbook-UX331-Hackintosh/README.md

 # ASUS Zenbook UX331 Clover/OpenCore EFI Hackintosh
 ![](images/AboutthisMac.png)

+##**It is strongly recommended you use OpenCore, as Clover is slowly losing support.**

 ## Hardware Compatibility
 Clover and OpenCore might work with Zenbook models under UX333, but it's **not recommended.**
 Specifically geared towards Zenbooks with Coffee Lake laptop processors.

 ## Software Compatibility
-As of now, works with Mojave and above.
+As of now, works with Mojave and above. **Big Sur may not work for the Clover build**

 ### OpenCore Support
 Added, but trackpad is not working yet.